corbosiny/StreetFighterAI/README.md

 -Recording data during the fights
 -And even training the agent after the fights

 Some of these methods aren't filled in but the overall framework in place makes it easy to drop in your own versions of the getMove, train, and initialize network functions such that there is little work outside of network design that has to be done to get your agent up and running.
-The goal is to create a streamlined platform to rapidly prototype, train, and deploy new agents instead of starting for scratch everytime.
+The goal is to create a streamlined platform to rapidly prototype, train, and deploy new agents instead of starting for scratch every time.
 As well enforcing the interface for the agent class allows for high level software to be developed that can import various user created agents without fear of breaking due to interface issues.

 ### Agent class